-Modified Right or Left-Hand Approach (Z pattern): This is a situation where you are off the wind line and are not able to get to the proper spot to initiate your downwind leg at 1,000 ft. to conduct a perfect left or right-hand pattern.
+This is a situation where you are off the wind line and are not able to get to the proper spot to initiate your downwind leg at 1,000 ft. to conduct a perfect left or right hand pattern.
 It also applies when you have experienced a wind shear where you need to fly straight back to the landing area to land into the wind.
+Figure 5, below, is a modified right hand pattern (or Z pattern).

-Note: The example above is a modified Right Hand Pattern (or Z Pattern)
+Figure 5: Modified Right Hand Approach (or Z Pattern)